Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/off-topic.md

 * [Q&A: Is Jace using an old soup can for a mic?](../transcriptions/yt-kNfhYvkifNM.md) https://www.youtube.com/watch?v=kNfhYvkifNM
 * [Q&A: Pizza with seafood?](../transcriptions/yt-cWHt7D471vI.md) https://www.youtube.com/watch?v=cWHt7D471vI

+# August 25th, 2020 Livestream
+* Q&A: What game will come out first, Satisfactory or Star Citizen? https://clips.twitch.tv/AdventurousUninterestedBasenji4Head

 # August 18th, 2020 Livestream
-* Q&A: Why does Snutt have many guitars? https://clips.twitch.tv/AverageRenownedAxeWholeWheat

-# August 11th, 2020 Livestream
-* Q&A: New Apartment? https://clips.twitch.tv/CorrectAdorableDinosaurWoofer
+* Q&A: Is Satisfactory affected by Epic vs. Apple? https://clips.twitch.tv/FurryAwkwardStrawberryWoofer